MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

    ``PROF_OUTPUT_FILENAME``

-     Sets the output filename, which is "profiler-output" by default. [name] will append the MPI rank onto the end of this name by default, resulting in a file called "profiler-output-0" for the first MPI rank, for example.
+     Sets the output filename, which is "profiler-output" by default. profler will append the MPI rank onto the end of this name by default, resulting in a file called "profiler-output-0" for the first MPI rank, for example.